Performance Consultation / Overall Needs Analysis

 Tools: Mural, PowerPoint, WebEx, SharePoint, Microsoft Office, Mural

-Synopsis: To ensure the learning solution effectively supported business goals, I synthesized insights from multiple sources to identify skill, knowledge, and process gaps affecting performance.
-I evaluated existing training programs in the context of learner needs and relevant data.
-Collaborating with executive stakeholders, I defined business objectives, learning outcomes, and measurement methods.
-I then scoped and sequenced curriculum topics, outlined processes, identified necessary resources, set timelines, and clarified project roles.
-Additionally, I recommended cross-team collaboration on non-training interventions to create a more integrated and impactful learning experience.
+Synopsis: To align the learning solution with business goals, I synthesized insights to identify skill, knowledge, and process gaps.
+I assessed existing training against learner needs and data, collaborated with executives to define objectives, outcomes, and measurement methods, and then scoped and sequenced curriculum topics.
+I also outlined processes, identified resources, set timelines, clarified roles, and recommended cross-team collaboration on non-training interventions to enhance impact and integration.

-Roles: Learning solution architect, curriculum and program designer, project manager and stakeholder liaison
+Roles: Learning solution architect, curriculum and program designer, project manager and stakeholder liaison, team leader

 Tools: Microsoft Word, PowerPoint, Snagit, Excel